electrikmilk/cherri/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 The code to reproduce your issue if applicable:

 ```ruby

 ```

 **Debug output**

-Please use `cherri bug.cherri --debug` and copy the output.
+Please use the `--debug` flag and copy the output.

 **Expected behavior**
 A clear and concise description of what you expected to happen.